Breakthrough/PySceneDetect/docs/cli.rst

 ``export-html``
 ========================================================================

 Export scene list to HTML file.

-Requires save-images unless --no-images is specified.
+To customize image generation, specify the :ref:`save-images <command-save-images>` command before :ref:`export-html <command-export-html>`.
+This command always uses the result of the preceeding :ref:`save-images <command-save-images>` command, or runs it with the default config values unless ``--no-images`` is set.

 Options